golioth/docs/docs/getting-started/3-device-examples/2-compile-example-code/2-zephyr-ncs/01-set-up-ncs.md

 ## Build Sample Firmware

-### Build firmware for the nRF9160
+### Build firmware

 Your system is all set up and ready to start building & flashing with Zephyr.
-Verify by building a minimal sample for the nRF9160 DK:
+Verify by building a minimal sample from the Zephyr tree.
+Here we are using the nRF9160 DK as an example:

 import BuildFirmwareFor9160 from '/docs/partials-common/build-fw-nrf91.md'